 While there is often a desire to send something that is formatted similarly to a web page, it is best to keep the formatting simple.
 This will ensure that the formatting is clean and delivered consistently, regardless of the subscriber's email clients.

-In addition, HTML that is used by email clients in some cases defies modern HTML guidelines.
+HTML that is used by email clients in some cases defies modern HTML guidelines.
 For example, inline CSS code and tables are better to use than <style> and divs.
 See below for additional suggestions as well as things that are / aren't supported.

 While we recommend that our clients use our web-based eblast portal and it's e-blast editor, it is possible to build your own e-blast HTML code using other programs.

 If you are building your own, please follow these guidelines:

 - Use a basic HTML tool rather than a Microsoft Office product or an export from Photoshop

 - Use tables rather than divs

 - Place your CSS inline in style attributes on your HTML tags

 - Keep images to a minimum and keep them free from text elements